Meet the Team

 Emma Van Loock Lic.Ac ITEC(dip)

-(Emma is a licensed and registered (AFPA) acupuncturist & ITEC level 3 diploma Sports Massage therapist.
-She is able to treat a range of conditions within her scope of practice but has a particular interest in pain and injuries.
+Emma is a licensed and registered (AFPA) acupuncturist & ITEC level 3 diploma Sports Massage therapist.
+She is able to treat a range of conditions within her scope of practice but has a particular interest in persistent pain and injuries.

-Emma achieved her licentiate diploma in acupuncture (Lic.Ac) at the Acupuncture Foundation in Dublin and Nanjing University of Traditional Chinese Medicine clinical internship programme in 2011 under the guidance of Chief Physician of the Jiansu Province 2nd Affiliated Hospital of TCM, Dr Gu Zhaojun.
+Emma is one of the most highly qualified acupuncturists in Northern Ireland.
+She achieved her licentiate diploma in acupuncture (Lic.Ac) at the Acupuncture Foundation in Dublin and Nanjing University of Traditional Chinese Medicine clinical internship programme in 2011 under the guidance of Chief Physician of the Jiansu Province 2nd Affiliated Hospital of TCM, Dr Gu Zhaojun.
+She subsequently completed an MSC.
+Advanced Oriental Medicine in 2019, focussing her 2 year research dissertation on the therapeutic encounter between persistent pain and acupuncture.
+Emma is trained in Traditional Chinese Medicine acupuncture with further training in western style sports and trigger point needling.

 2015-2019 MSc.Advanced Oriental Medicine (part-time) with Northern College of Acupuncture and Middlesex University